wordcampnepal/kaaryam/readme.txt

 == Description ==

-Kaaryam is a minimal and lightweight Full Site Editing theme.
-This speed optimized theme utilizes the WordPress blocks editor to create unique and eye-catching layouts.
-Kaaryam is perfect for a single-page website, a blog, a business website, a portfolio, a construction site, or an education site ,blogs, small businesses, startups, law firms and other creative agencies who prefer simple and speed optimized websites.
+Kaaryam is a fast, lightweight WordPress theme for Full Site Editing, perfect for blogs, businesses, portfolios, creative agencies, and ideal for crafting stunning event websites.
+Experience speed optimization and unique layouts using the WordPress blocks editor.

 == Installation ==